mpatacchiola/blog/_posts/2016-12-23-dissecting-reinforcement-learning-3.markdown

 Q-learning: off-policy control
 -----------------------------

-**Q-learning** was introduced by Watkins in his doctoral dissertation [[pdf]](https://www.researchgate.net/profile/Christopher_Watkins2/publication/33784417_Learning_From_Delayed_Rewards/links/53fe12e10cf21edafd142e03/Learning-From-Delayed-Rewards.pdf) and is considered one of the most important algorithm in reinforcement learning.
+**Q-learning** was introduced by Watkins in his [doctoral dissertation](https://www.researchgate.net/profile/Christopher_Watkins2/publication/33784417_Learning_From_Delayed_Rewards/links/53fe12e10cf21edafd142e03/Learning-From-Delayed-Rewards.pdf) and is considered one of the most important algorithm in reinforcement learning.
 However most of the time it is not explained in details.
 Understanding how it works means understanding most of the ideas now on.
 Here I will dissect the algorithm focusing on its deep meaning.
 Before proceeding you should have clear in your mind the following concepts:

 - The Generalised Policy Iteration (GPI) ([second post](https://mpatacchiola.github.io/blog/2017/01/15/dissecting-reinforcement-learning-2.html))
 - The $$ \text{Target} $$ term in TD learning (first section)